prologic/mio/README.rst

 achived in the current version.
 See the `RoadMap <http://mio-lang.readthedocs.org/en/latest/roadmap.html>`_ for what might be coming up next.

+.. warning:: mio is a new programming language in early **Planning** and **Development**.
+             DO NOT USE IN PRODUCTION!
+USE AT YOUR OWN RISK!

 - Visit the `Project Website`_
 - `Read the Docs`_
 - `Read the Tutorial`_